Recent Student Award Winners

 Howard B. Coblentz Prize

-Presented to a member of the Michigan Law Review editorial staff for outstanding contributions to the Law Review.
-The award was established in memory of Howard Coblentz, 1918, who enlisted while a student and lost his life during WWI.
+Presented to a member of the Michigan Law Review editorial staff for outstanding contributions.
+The award was established in memory of Howard Coblentz, 1918, who enlisted while a student and lost his life during World War I.

 -